 A: The default value can either be Active or Inactive and is defined by Elementor per experiment, per release.
 The default can change according to conditions, such as whether the site is new or already existing.

-Q: Can I deactivate an experiment if I no longer want to use it?
+Q: Can I deactivate an experimental feature if I no longer want to use it?

 A: Yes!
-You can deactivate experiments at any time.
+You can deactivate experimental features at any time.
 Simply choose Inactive from the dropdown next to the experiment.

 A: Yes, each experiment has a status, which is shown under the description of each experiment.
 When the status is in Alpha phase, it can be changed multiple times.

 A: Yes, absolutely.
 Please keep in mind that when using experiments, these features may change or be removed.

 Q: What happens if I change an experimental feature to inactive after I already used it?

 A: Elementor acts as if the feature has never existed.

 Q: Will you let us know before an experimental feature is removed?